DavidRandallPeters/UnrealEngine/UE4_007_Labyrinth1E_GetAndSet.md

 - Connect the **float+float** node's **Return** pin to the **Make Rotator** node's **X (Roll)** input pin

-- Repeat these last few steps for the Mouse Y values
+- Repeat these last few steps for the **Mouse Y** values (including the axis inversion)

 <br>

->Your *Event Tick* sequence should look like this:
+>Your *Event Tick* sequence should now look something like this:

 ![Float+FloatY](https://user-images.githubusercontent.com/36719180/91006685-28771b80-e62e-11ea-9f71-5d94854707e1.png)